nteetor/yonder/docs/collections/_utilities/width.md

   doctype: ~
   title: Tag element width and height
   description: |-
-    Used in conjunction with [tagReduce] to change a tag element's width or height.
+    Utility functions to change a tag element's width or height.
 Widths and heights are specified as percentages of the parent object's width or height.
   parameters:
+  - name: tag
+    description: A tag element.
   - name: percentage
     description: |-
       One of 25, 50, 75, or 100 specifying width or height as a